 Sell Now Or Sell Later: Under Covid - 19

 Due to the ongoing pandemic, the real estate market in Toronto is going through a lot of uncertainties.
 Considering the current sad state of affairs caused by COVID-19, is it advisable to sell a house now?
-Or should you put your home selling plan on hold?
+Or should you put your “Homes for Sale” plan on hold?
 Let’s delve deeper to understand if selling a house now would be a wise move for home sellers.

-Toronto’s real estate scenario is still compelling as it is a highly valued housing market similar to New York City or the Bay Area of California.
+Scenario in real estate Toronto is still compelling as it is a highly valued housing market similar to New York City or the Bay Area of California.
 Thus, purchasing property in Toronto is not likely to be a disappointment in the long run.
 Moreover, prices of detached property will also go up owing to an acute shortage of housing, population growth, an improving economy.